 1 | Prepare the night before

 Be prepared for the next day by creating a plan the night before that details how you will use your time.
-This way, you'll know exactly what you need and want to accomplish, rather than wasting time first thing in the morning wondering which task you should start with.
+This way, you'll know exactly what you need and want to accomplish, rather than wasting time wondering which task you should start with.

 Create your to-do list by prioritizing your top 3 most important tasks.
 To make it even more specific, put the most important job first (that 'frog' you really need to swallow!), and focus solely on getting that task completed first.
-Don't try to multi-task or jump between the 3 top tasks.
+Try to avoid multi-tasking or jumping between the 3 top tasks.

 Once you've got through your number 1 priority, you can move onto the second and third tasks on your list.
 If you don't get through them all (which is inevitable on busier days), then make them your priorities for the following day.

-If you added up how long you actually spent on certain activities, you might be shocked at the amount of time out of your day some of them actually use up.
+If you added up how long you actually spent on certain activities, you might be shocked at the amount of time some of them actually use up.

 These 'time-wasters' can include activities such as social media, watching TV, surfing the Internet...
 Of course, it's important to be able to relax and have down time, but if you've got lots of things you're wanting to accomplish, these past-times can be a real time suck.

-Monitor the time you spend on these activities, especially if you've got lots of things on your list of to-do's, and set a timer to ensure you leave yourself enough time to move onto the more important things.
+Monitor the time you spend on these activities, especially if you've got lots of things on your list of to-do's.
+Try setting a timer to ensure you leave yourself enough time to move onto the more important things.

 3 | Check it once and deal with it

-When it comes to reading and sorting email, responding to calls or messages, or dealing with daily paperwork - it really does pay to deal with and handle it just once.
+When it comes to reading and sorting emails, responding to calls or messages, or dealing with daily paperwork - it really does pay to deal with and handle it just once.